somiithm/RBAC/readme.md

 2. Resource-Role (permissions)
 ```
 Resource-Role is basically a permission model, with an additional json column, stating its permissions.
-It is basically inspired but Amazon Web Services' way of modeling access control, by way of users, policies and user-policy mapping.
+It is basically inspired by Amazon Web Services' way of modeling access control, by way of users, policies and user-policy mapping.
 A policy is nothing but a json document stating the access level.
 Instead of having an policy framework, we have resources, and permissions which tell what actions are allowed for which role.

 ## Assumptions